-- Indicates the site has a history of structures dating back to the early 1900s and notes the previous application (08/01366/FUL) for a garage on the site. - It indicates that there is a mixed development pattern on Russell Street with some properties facing the street and others with gable ends. - Proposed house will be set behind the existing stone wall, which it suggests would maintain the existing development pattern. - It opines that the development aligns with Scottish Government and Angus Council policy for brownfield land reuse and supports NPF4's emphasis on compact urban growth and higher density development. - It notes no objections from local residents and support from the community council. - It suggest that there is justification for deviating from the 400m plot size requirement based on NPF4's focus on compact urban growth. - It suggests that there is precedent for similar small-scale redevelopments in central Montrose. - It concludes that the site is small and located in a desirable conservation area within Montrose, notes that vacant land is scarce in the area, there is evidence of previous buildings on the site, the proposed development would remove dereliction, the proposed property is a 2-bedroom house, similar buildings have been approved in the area and the proposal aligns with local policies.
+- o Indicates the site has a history of structures dating back to the early 1900s. - o States that this application is a reapplication following refusal of a similar scheme 23/00433/FULL. - o Notes a previous application (08/01366/FUL) for a garage on the site. - o It indicates that there is a mixed development pattern on Russell Street with some properties facing the street and others with gable ends. - o Proposed house will be set behind the existing stone wall, which it suggests would maintain the existing development pattern. - o It opines that the development aligns with Scottish Government and Angus Council policy for brownfield land reuse and supports NPF4's emphasis on compact urban growth and higher density development. - o It suggest that there is justification for deviating from the 400m plot size requirement based on NPF4's focus on compact urban growth. - o It suggests that there is precedent for similar small-scale redevelopments in central Montrose. - It concludes that the site is small and located in a desirable conservation area within Montrose, notes that vacant land is scarce in the area, there is evidence of previous buildings on the site, the proposed development would remove dereliction, the proposed property is a 2-bedroom house, similar buildings have been approved in the area and the proposal aligns with local policies.